Skip to main content

 Furthermore, the following points should be addressed in the software descriptor:

-• The software descriptor must contain a link to the repository where the software is deposited and a version ID.
+• Findability of software: The software descriptor must contain a link to the repository where the software is deposited and a version ID.

-• The creatorship of the software should be consistent with the authorship of the submitted software descriptor.
+• Authorship: The authorship of the software should be consistent with the authorship of the submitted software descriptor.
 If there are differences, authors must clarify these.

 • A statement of need should clearly indicate the utility of the software to the community and the software should have a clear (research) data management application.
 Readers should be able to recognise the relevance of the software for supporting them in their daily challenges of data management and research.
 Thus, a statement of need, the application and a user story should be part of the submitted software paper.